 The Wonderful and Frightening World of the Kahn & Selesnick

-Sarah Falkner
+by Sarah Falkner

 Kahn & Selesnick's latest body of work, Adrift on the Hourglass Sea, set in a Martian landscape in part documented by NASA rovers, has just launched its premiere exhibition at Boston gallery Carroll and Sons; the project will continue to evolve over 2011 with viewings planned for New York, Chicago, Brussels and beyond.